Hydrodesulfurization

 Another important reason for removing sulfur from the naphtha streams within a petroleum refinery is that sulfur, even in extremely low concentrations, poisons the noble metal catalysts (platinum and rhenium) in the catalytic reforming units that are subsequently used to upgrade the octane rating of the naphtha streams.

 The industrial hydrodesulfurization processes include facilities for the capture and removal of the resulting hydrogen sulfide (H2S) gas.
 In petroleum refineries, the hydrogen sulfide gas is then subsequently converted into byproduct, sulfur (S) or sulfuric acid (H2SO4).
-In fact, the vast majority of the 64,000,000 metric tons of sulfur produced worldwide in 2005 was byproduct sulfur from refineries and other hydrocarbon processing plants.
+In fact, the vast majority of the 64,000,000 t of sulfur produced worldwide in 2005 was byproduct sulfur from refineries and other hydrocarbon processing plants.

 An HDS unit in the petroleum refining industry is also often referred to as a hydrotreater and is the most common of the processing units found in a modern refinery.
-There are more than 1600 active hydrotreating units across more than 600 refineries globally with a combined capacity in excess of 400 million barrels per day (including all forms of hydrotreating but excluding hydrocracking and reforming processes).
+There are more than 1600 active hydrotreating units across more than 600 refineries globally with a combined capacity in excess of 400 e6oilbbl per day (including all forms of hydrotreating but excluding hydrocracking and reforming processes).